 6. Michelin AC10 Dual Sport Tire

 The Michelin AC10 Dual Sport Tire is a multipurpose soft to intermediate terrain tire.
-The widely spaced full-height knobs give it excellent bite in soft terrain and allow the tire to self-clean in muddy situations.
+The widely spaced full-height knobs give it an excellent bite in soft terrain and allow the tire to self-clean in muddy situations.

 The middle knob row features three different alternating knob patterns which are the same in both directions.
 This means the tire is able to be reversed and you have a new edge again.

 When the ‘M’ logos disappear from the tire, you know that it is time to reverse the tire.

 Suitable for lightweight Dual Sport bikes up to up to about 650cc.